 We stayed the night at a hotel called the Mini-Hotel Bi Saigon, which was right around the corner from the Sinh Café.

-The next morning we left on our Mekong Delta tour, which I will describe in a future post.
+The next morning we left on a three-day Mekong Delta tour.

 [Note from fifteen years later: When Nick and I were in Vietnam in 1995 there was only one Sinh Café, but since then a number of fake Sinh Cafés have sprung up, using the same name but often charging higher prices.
 As far as I know the real (original) Sinh Café is now called TheSinhTourist and has its headquarters at 246 De Tham Street, district 1, Ho Chi Minh City, which is also where it was in 1995.
 Their telephone number is (848) 38389597.]